bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Here we take a set of points and turn it into a string for the SVG polygon element.

-If you have been using the log function `l` to see the output of these functions, then you may be starting to appreciate how easy it is to verify that these functions are working.
+If you have been using the log utility `l` to see the output of these functions, then you may be starting to appreciate how easy it is to verify that these functions are working.

 This easy verifiability is also a result of using pure functions.
 It is often very simple to meet the data shape needs of a pure function by conjuring up some quick data to pass into it.

-The same is true for the compound functionality of several functions together.
-This is normally not the case for a set of stateful objects where you may have to create several objects and a mock or two in order to test a simple code path.

 {% highlight javascript %}
 Yome.drawWalls = (state) =>